ray-project/ray/doc/source/serve/index.md

 Many other solutions support defining a static graph in YAML or some other configuration language.
 This can be limiting and hard to work with.
 Ray Serve, on the other hand, supports multi-model composition using a programmable API where calls to different models look just like function calls.
-The models can use different resources and run across different machines in the cluster, but to the developer it's just like writing a regular program (see {ref}`serve-model-composition` for more details).
+The models can use different resources and run across different machines in the cluster, but you can write it like a regular program (see {ref}`serve-model-composition` for more details).

 :::